Anish-Shinde/Digital-Payment-Wallet-/README.md

 # Digital-Payment-Wallet-
-Intership project with forntend and backend.
+Intership project with frontend and backend.